DV45516/Finger-BCI-Decoding-Baseline-Experiments/README.md

 ## Changes

+Added Evaluation code which was missing.
 Run the script file `run.sh` to run the code for all the subjects to train the base model and finetune it which then will save all the evaluation results one by one in a csv file.

+The dependencies used are given in `requirements.txt`.